SEFOR

-SEFOR (Southwest Experimental Fast Oxide Reactor) was an experimental fast breeder reactor located in Cove Creek Township, Washington County, near Strickler, in northwest Arkansas (20 miles southwest of Fayetteville, Arkansas).
-The site consisted of a 20-Megawatt (thermal), Sodium-Cooled Test Reactor, a Shop Building, an Operations Building, a Maintenance Shed, and an Electrical Transformer yard.
-It operated from 1969 to 1972 when the program ended.
-It was then acquired by the University of Arkansas, in hopes that it could be used as a research facility in 1975, but it never happened.
-The University maintained the decommissioned site until finally receiving federal funds to dismantle the facility in 2016, which completed in 2019.
+The Southwest Experimental Fast Oxide Reactor (SEFOR) was an experimental sodium-cooled fast reactor located in Cove Creek Township, Washington County, near Strickler, in northwest Arkansas (20 miles southwest of Fayetteville, Arkansas).
+It operated from 1969 to 1972, when its experimental program ended.
+It was then acquired by the University of Arkansas in 1975, in the hope that it could be used as a research facility.